The Electric Amish

+The Electric Amish is an American parody rock music band featuring three fictional characters from Indiana Amish country.
+The group first started as a skit in the early 1990s, and went on to record three albums between 1995 and 1999.

-The Electric Amish is an Indiana-based parody rock band that takes well-known rock standards and recasts them from a heavily tongue-in-cheek Amish perspective.
+Based in Indiana, they are well-known for taking rock standards and recasting them from a heavily tongue-in-cheek Amish perspective.
 The band consists of three fictional characters: Graeber Goodman (born in Las Vegas, Nevada, moved to Lancaster, Pennsylvania, and settled in Nappanee, Indiana) on electric guitar and vocals; Carl Goodman (born in Berne, Indiana) on electric bass and vocals; and Barry Goodman (born in Goshen, Indiana) on drums and vocals.
-The true identities behind these personas are, respectively, Dean Metcalf (producer of The Bob & Tom Show), and brothers Barclay Grayson and Kyle Grayson—all of central Indiana.
+The true identities behind these personas are, respectively, Dean Metcalf (former producer of The Bob & Tom Show), and brothers Barclay Grayson and Kyle Grayson—all of central Indiana.

 Humor

 Much of the humor in their lyrics presupposes at least a passing understanding of Amish and Mennonite cultures (for example, outsiders are called "the English").
 The band rose to stardom after performing on The Bob & Tom Show, where they can occasionally still be heard.

 Albums

 The Electric Amish released their first album, Barn to Be Wild, in 1995, followed by Milkin' It in 1996 and A Hard Day's Work in 1999.
 They also have a song, "Farmageddon," on the 1998 release Back in '98, which features items from The Bob & Tom Show.
 While the band has not released anything since 1999, they continue to perform occasionally, mostly in the Upper Midwest US.
 They record on the DonkeyMonkey label.